DragonMinded/libdragon/boot/README.md

  * Support for compressed ELFs.
 Using some special ELF flags (see below), it is possible to compress an ELF file and provide a decompression function (stored in the ELF as well), that IPL3 will know how to invoke.
  * Very fast.
-Boots a 350 KiB ELF file in ~165ms (cold boot) or ~71ms (warm boot).
-   This is respectively 3 times and 4 times faster than Nintendo's IPL3.
+Boots a 350 KiB ELF file in ~100ms (cold boot) or ~71ms (warm boot), thanks also to the compression support that actually speeds up loading (it goes at ~125ms if uncompressed).
+This is almost 5 times faster (cold boot) and 4 times faster (warm boot) than Nintendo's IPL3.
  * ROMs can now be of any size (even smaller than 1 MiB), and no header checksum is required.
+Smaller ROMs are faster to upload especially for developers using slower flashcarts and SD cards.
  * The RDRAM is cleared before booting, in both cold and warm boot.
+This helps reducing one common source of difference behavior between emulators and real hardware, in case the software accesses uninitialized memory.
  * Entropy collection.
 During the boot process, some entropy is collected and made available to the running application in the form of a "true random" 32-bit integer.
 This can be used to seed a pseudo random number generator.
+ * Development version available for easy and fast development cycle: using a pre-signed trampoline, it is not required to sign the binary at every change.
+   Moreover, the development version isn't severely size limited and in fact also links a minmal debugging library that allows to log both via USB in flashcarts and in emulators.
+ * Beautiful visual error screens in case the ELF file is not found or is not compatible.
+The error screen is minimal for size constraint, make sure to always use the development version and look at the logging available via USB and
  * Support for iQue.
 With a trampoline trick, this IPL3 also works on the iQue console which normally skips IPL3.
  * Written in C code, with comments.
 Even though the code is extremely